DeathShura/MoodLad/chat.md

 - Providing other development directions from the response of AI, inclduing develop the app that could operate on wearables like Smart Watch

 The Hosted Landing Page of our Website using HTML: https://htmlpreview.github.io/?https://github.com/DeathShura/MoodLab/blob/main/moodlab.html
-The Hosted Landing Page of out Website using